ksarkies/Remote-Power-Switch/gEDA-remote-transmitter/README.md

 set to zero so that a connection between any row and column will result in the interrupt line being pulled low via the diode network.

-The unit has survived for over 12 months without a change of batteries.
+The prototype units have survived for over 12 months without a change of batteries.

 More information will be posted on www.jiggerjuice.info